How to conduct a brand health check?

 2. Spot customers’ complaints early and solve their problems

 It doesn’t matter what business you run, your customers should occupy a central spot.
 Showing that you care about their problems will ensure that your clients will come back and will spread good word about your business.
-Word of mouth is the most powerful form of marketing there is.
+Word-of-mouth advertising is the most powerful form of marketing there is.

 Receiving a negative review or customer complaint is not the end of the world.
 In fact, it might even be good for your business.
 People tend not to trust products or services with perfect scores.